-The REACT Long COVID (REACT-LC) study involves follow-up of over 120,000 people to understand why some people who are infected continue to have symptoms for several weeks or months – a condition called Long COVID – while others don’t.
-REACT-LC is uniquely placed to include a large and diverse group of people from the wider REACT programme who have had different experiences of COVID-19.
-REACT-LC aims to identify new approaches to diagnosing, supporting and managing Long COVID.
+The REACT Long COVID (REACT-LC) study seeks to understand how biological, environmental and social factors determine why some people who are infected with COVID-19 continue to have symptoms for several weeks or months – a condition called Long Covid - while others don’t.
+The study draws on the 2.4 million REACT participants.

 The study is being carried out in partnership with Queen Mary University of London, the Francis Crick Institute, Leiden University, Birmingham University and Newcastle University.